-Syntax

--e type
+Syntax -e [type]

-Parameter

-type:

-0:No preview

-1:Device independent preview
+Parameter type: 0:No preview 1:Device independent preview 2:TIFF preview

-2:TIFF preview

-0:UNIX newlines

-10:Mac newlines
+0:UNIX newlines 10:Mac newlines

 20:MS-DOS newlines

 0:Showpage 100:No showpage

-0:Uncompressed

-1000:LZW
+400:CMYK

-2000:CCITT Group 4 fax 3000:JPEG Low Quality 4000:JPEG Medium Quality 5000:JPEG High Quality
+0:Uncompressed 1000:LZW 2000:CCITT Group 4 fax 3000:JPEG Low Quality 4000:JPEG Medium Quality 5000:JPEG High Quality 0:ASCII 10000:Binary

+Options are combined by adding.
 The default is an uncompressed EPS file with a TIFF preview, UNIX newlines, and showpage (output type 2).
-Options are combined by adding (see below for an example).

-Extensions

-.epsi

-.eps

-.epi
+Extensions .epsi .eps .epi

 Creator Adobe Systems, Inc.

 Used by PostScript printers

-Variations Black and White, Gray-scale, and RGB.
+Variations Black and White, Gray-scale, RGB, and CMYK.

 Comments For information about reading EPS files see Chapter 3.

-If the output is black and white or gray-scale, it will work with any PostScript device.
+If the output is black and white or gray-scale and is not compressed, it will work with a PostScript device.
 If it's colour, then the CMYK extensions or a level 2 device is required.

-If you are writing an EPS file which you intend to send directly to an EPS output device, such as a printer, you will want to write a type 0 EPS file (No Preview, Unix Newlines, and include the showpage).
+If you are writing an EPS file which you intend to send directly to a PostScript output device, such as a printer, you will want to write a file with no preview and include the showpage command.
 EPS files are normally written using the UNIX newline convention.
 To write an EPS file with Macintosh newlines, add 10 to the preview type.
 To write an EPS file with MS-DOS newlines, add 20 to the preview type.
 See below for an example.

-To omit the showpage from the end of the EPS file add 100 to the preview type.
-Some software which imports EPS files does not correctly handle EPS files which contain the showpage.

-- Offset image - -- Center image

-Convert the file input.gif to an uncompressed colour EPS file called input.eps with no preview:

-alchemy input.gif -e 0 -24

-Do the same think, but use LZW compression:

-alchemy input.gif -e 1000 -24

-Convert the file input.gif to a gray-scale EPS file called gray.eps, with a device independent preview:

-Convert the file test.gif to a black and white EPS file called test.eps, with no preview and MS-DOS newlines:
+To omit the showpage command from the end of the EPS file add 100 to the preview type.
+Some software which imports EPS files does not correctly handle EPS files which contain the showpage command.
+Related options Offset image Center image Examples Convert the file input.gif to an uncompressed colour EPS file called input.eps with no preview: alchemy input.gif -e 0 -24 Do the same thing, but write out MS-DOS newlines: alchemy input.gif -e 20 -24 Do the same thing, but use LZW compression: alchemy input.gif -e 1020 -24 Convert the file input.gif to a gray-scale EPS file called gray.eps, with a device independent preview: alchemy input.gif gray.eps -e 1 -b Convert the file test.gif to a black and white EPS file called test.eps, with no preview and MS-DOS newlines: alchemy test.gif -e 20 -b -c2